 Authorization is the determination that a service is medically necessary, made by an insurer of a health care service, generally before the service is rendered.
 This approval is required in order for the insurer to cover the service.
 If authorization is needed, our dedicated authorization team will work directly with your insurance company.
 In many cases, multiple rounds of authorization requests need to be made to carry out a full plan of care.
 The determination is made by a medical reviewer from your insurance company, and the approved number of sessions may not always coincide with what your physician or physical therapist recommends.

 Orthology will verify your coverage and we encourage you to check your benefits with your insurance company as well.
 It is the responsibility of each individual to be informed of their own insurance benefits.
 Your insurance will be billed for the services rendered during the appointment.
 Once the claim is processed, your insurance will inform us of any patient responsibility.
 If the explanation of benefits (EOB) from your insurance states an amount due as patient responsibility, a statement will be sent of the amount indicated by your health insurance.

-Orthology clinics in New York have partnered with ProHEALTH, part of Optum to extend our footprint across the city and allow us to carry additional health insurance plans in Orthology clinics.
-As part of this change, our billing systems and processes are managed by our partners at ProHEALTH.
+Orthology clinics are a part of ProHEALTH, which is rebranding to Optum Tri-State.
+By aligning under the Optum name, we are making it easier for you to find care, resources and services throughout the tri-state region.
+Together, we are a unified team, focused on delivering care to help you achieve better health.
+As part of this change, our billing systems and processes are managed by our partners at ProHEALTH/Optum.
 If you have a question about your bill, please give us a call.